17 Nov The 3 Most Important Business Questions to Ask Yourself as the Owner

 Marketing’s job is to craft a message – a story that speaks to the emotions of your audience and connects them to your business.
-For your story to be effective, it needs to focus on serving your clients & customers.
-Businesses serve by solving problems.
-Creating your business’ story sounds easy enough and it is if you ask yourself the 3 most important business questions below.
+For your story to be effective, it needs to focus on serving your clients and customers.
+Namely by addressing their specific fears, worries, and pain points.
+Simply put, solutions sell!
+Creating your business story sounds easy enough and it is if you ask yourself the 3 most important business questions.
+Keep reading, and grab a piece of paper and pen to jot down your answers or thoughts!

 1. Who Will You Serve?